katie-rey/udemy-algorithm-notes/data_structures/data-structures.md

 MaxBinaryHeap

+- Each parent has at most **two** child nodes
+- Value of parent node is always **greater** than the value of child node
+- No relationship between children nodes (left and right as per a BST does not count here) e.g. left is not less and right is not greater
+- BH is as compact as possible, children nodes are as full as possible and are filled out left first

+MBH example:
+.......100
+...19------26
+17---3...25---1

+MinBinaryHeap

 - Each parent has at most two child nodes
-- Value of parent node is always greater than the value of child node
+- Value of parent node is always **less** than the value of child node

-- No relationship between children nodes (left and right as per a BST does not count here)
-- BH is as compact as possible, children nodes are as full as possible and are filled out left first
+### Priority Queue

+A data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priority.

+An example of a priority queue could be a doctors waiting room (gunshot wound (walking in last) has a higher priority than the flu, or a broken finger!)

+Using a max binary heap with a priority queue (abstract concept) is much quicker than a list

+**Big O of Binary Heaps**

+- Insertion - O(log n)
+- Removal - O(log n)
+- Searching - O(n) (not best use for searching)
+- Accessing - O(n)

+For 16 elements there are only 4 comparisons.
+One time per row.
+(2 to the power of 4 gives us 16) For 32 elemenst there are only 5 comparisons.
+(2 to the power of 5 gives us 32)

+Insertion is much quicker than a binary tree (worst case)

+**Recap**

+- Binary Heaps are very useful for sorting or implementing other data structues like priority queues
+- BH's are either MaxBinaryHeaps or MinBinaryHeaps with parents being smaller or larger than their children

+### Hash Tables

+Are used to store key-value pairs
+The keys are NOT ordered
+They are fast for all operations
+JS has Objects and Maps (objects have some restrictions (keys must be stored as strings, but are basically hash tables))